 I really like Waste Connections as a moat stock.
 It would have contributed to the outperformance.
 That said, the valuation seems very stretched in 2024.
 I did not add that stock to the total return evaluation.

-That is a Canadian stock portfolio model that is hard to beat.
-It tracks quite closely to BMO’s Low Volatiliy ETF – ZLB.
+ZLB is a Canadian stock portfolio model that is hard to beat.
+Take a look at BMO’s Low Volatiliy ETF – ZLB.
 From that post …

 More on telcos